mfractor/mfractor.github.io/docs/installation-and-setup.md

 Finally, restart Visual Studio Mac to complete the uninstallation of MFractor.

 ### Visual Studio Windows
-MFractor for Visual Studio Windows can be uninstalled using Visual Studio Macs **Extension Manager**.
+MFractor for Visual Studio Windows can be uninstalled using the **Manage Extensions** dialog.

 To uninstall, select the **Extension** main menu item and then click on **Manage Extensions**.